diodechain/website/_docs/metamask.md

 category: Guides
 ---

-When you want to interact with the Diode testnet from within your browser, you can do so on the <a href="https://diode.io/testnet">testnet browser</a>.
-To make MetaMask recognize this testnet you have to add it to your MetaMask installation through these steps.
+When you want to interact with the Diode prenet from within your browser, you can do so on the <a href="https://diode.io/prenet">prenet browser</a>.
+To make MetaMask recognize this prenet you have to add it to your MetaMask installation through these steps.

 # Get Metamask